prajjwal1/fluence/README.md

 1. **Compute efficiency**: Low resource research:
 2. **Robustness**: Algorithms that either enhance our understanding of current methods or show where SoTA methods fail.

 It is as straightforward to use as [HF Transformers](https://github.com/huggingface/transformers), and fully integrates with [Pytorch](https://github.com/pytorch/pytorch).
+Please note that the current modules (meta-trainer, siamese-trainer) which rely on inherited `Trainer` works with `transformers==3.0`.
+Newer version comes with a modified `Trainer`.

 ## Installing
 For stable version: